Affordable Care Act

 - Tobacco Use screening and cessation interventions

 - Alcohol Misuse screening and counseling

 - Diet counseling

 - And 22 additional covered preventive services for women, including pregnant women

 Many of these services may be available at Health Services.
-For more information click here.
+Read about us.

 Accessing Health Services

+Health insurance is not a requirement to be seen at Health Services.
 Regardless of your insurance status, all enrolled UTA students are able to utilize Health Services.
-Unlimited, consultative visits with a general medicine provider as well as health promotion programs and education, blood pressure checks, nursing care, referral advice and contraceptive information will continue to be offered at no additional cost.
+Visits with general medicine providers, psychologists, as well as health promotion programs and education, blood pressure checks, nursing care, referral advice, and contraceptive information will continue to be offered at no additional cost.
 All other services will be assessed a nominal fee.
 Many ancillary services are covered at 100% under the student health insurance plan.
 Health Services does not file claims for Medicaid, Medicare, Tricare or any other private insurance at this time.